- Getting Started:

 Place the large teardrop on the bottom and the large ball on top.
 Press down to join the two pieces together.

 Add the two large teardrops to the bottom.
-Press the teardrops flat in the from to look like foot pads if you’d like
+Press the teardrops flat in the from to look like foot pads.

 Use the extra black clay to make a large nose and eyes.
 Flatten the last two round balls and attach to the head as ears.